What are cannabis terpenes and what do they do?

 However, the effects of terpenes appear to extend beyond feel-good benefits and stress relief.
 Terpenes have also been identified as a new frontier in cannabis medicine.
 Until recently, the spotlight has been focused almost exclusively on the therapeutic qualities of cannabinoids, such as THC and CBD, but as our understanding of terpenes grows more sophisticated, it’s becoming apparent that these aromatic compounds are medicinal powerhouses too.

 All terpenes boast unique combinations of therapeutic properties.
 Unsurprisingly, some of the effects terpenes have on humans are evocative of their function in cannabis and other plants—like helping to fight off unwelcome microbes and pathogens.

 The medicinal benefits of terpenes

-Limonene represents a particularly notable anticancer and antitumor agent, along with other terpenes such as pinene, camphor, terpinene, and beta-myrcene.
-One of the unique benefits of terpenes is that they are unlikely to affect healthy cells or cause side effects—something important for cancer treatments.
+Limonene could represent a particularly notable anticancer and antitumor agent, along with other terpenes such as pinene, camphor, terpinene, and beta-myrcene.
+One potential unique benefit of terpenes is that they may be unlikely to affect healthy cells or cause side effects—something important for cancer treatments.

-A vast array of terpenes display antimicrobial activity, or the ability to halt a harmful microorganism in its tracks.
-Terpenes that are particularly effective in killing or stopping the progression of microorganisms include alpha-bisabolol, geraniol, menthol, eucalyptol, and terpinolene.
+A vast array of terpenes may display antimicrobial activity, or the ability to halt a harmful microorganism in its tracks.
+Terpenes that may help in killing or stopping the progression of microorganisms include alpha-bisabolol, geraniol, menthol, eucalyptol, and terpinolene.

-Researchers have found that some cannabis terpenes mimic cannabinoids by creating an analgesic effect, or a reduction in pain.
+Researchers have found that some cannabis terpenes may mimic cannabinoids by creating a pain-relieving effect.
 In one 2021 study that combined terpenes with cannabinoids, pain-relieving effects were amplified without an increase in negative side effects.
 This interaction could indicate the entourage effect (more below).